SCOTUS Takes Dump On Human Rights: Indefinite Detention Of Migrants OK

-Category: World Politics Hits: 4In a decision called "horrifying" by human rights advocates, the U.S. Supreme Court on Tuesday ruled that the government may indefinitely detain previously deported immigrants who claim they will be tortured or persecuted if returned to their countries of origin.
+Category: World Politics Hits: 14In a decision called "horrifying" by human rights advocates, the U.S. Supreme Court on Tuesday ruled that the government may indefinitely detain previously deported immigrants who claim they will be tortured or persecuted if returned to their countries of origin.
 The court ruled 6-3 along ideological lines in Johnson v.
 Guzman Chavez that a group of previously removed immigrants who were apprehended again after reentering the United States could not be released on bond while the government evaluates their claims of "reasonable fear" of torture or persecution.
 The decision reverses a U.S. Fourth Circuit Court of Appeals ruling in the immigrants' favor.
 Writing for the court's right-wing majority, Justice Samuel Alito noted that "Congress has created an expedited process" for the removal of "aliens" caught reentering the U.S. following a deportation.
 "Those aliens are not entitled to a bond hearing while they pursue withholding of removal," Alito declared.
 Chief Justice John Roberts, along with Justices Amy Coney Barrett, Neil Gorsuch, Brett Kavanaugh, and Clarence Thomas rounded out the majority.
 Justice Stephen Breyer penned a dissent that was joined by Justices Elena Kagan and Sonia Sotomayor.
 "Why would Congress want to deny a bond hearing to individuals who reasonably fear persecution or torture, and who, as a result, face proceedings that may last for many months or years?" wrote Breyer.
 "I can find no satisfactory answer to this question."

 Read more https://crooksandliars.com/2021/06/scotus-takes-dump-human-rights-indefinite